CollazzoD/CarND-Advanced-Lane-Lines/writeup.md

 - The `Thresholds`'s class could be improved, by exploring some color transforms and combination more robust to light changes
 - The perspective transform defined in `BirdEyeView_Transform`'s class could be improved: in the image above, the lines are not perfectly parallel.
 With some different transform I could've achieved a better result
 - Lane finding defined in `Lane`'s class could be improved by introducing a sanity check, in order to see if the detection makes sense and maybe reset the search if it doesn't, and a smoothing, so as to achieve an output less wobbly
+- Find a way to address the case in which one of the two lines is not in the image (harder_challenge_video.mp4 has a case like this near the end of the video).
+Could be a case where the missing line is artificially placed at default distance during calculation.